7 Accounting Officer Interview Questions and Answers

 5. Accounting Manager Interview Questions and Answers

 5.1.
-Can you describe a time when you identified a significant error in financial reporting?
-How did you handle it?
+Describe a time you identified and resolved a significant discrepancy in financial reporting.
+How did you ensure accuracy and communicate findings to stakeholders?

 Introduction